-If you would like to talk to somebody about how PPA is affecting you or somebody else, you can contact Chris Hardy, a postdoctoral research associate working in the Dementia Research Centre, University College London.
-You can either email Chris or leave him a voicemail message requesting a call back on 07388 220 355.
+If you would like to talk to somebody about how PPA is affecting you or somebody else, you can contact Nikki Zimmermann, our PPA Support Group Advisor.
+You can either email Nikki or leave her a voicemail message requesting a call back on 07388 220 355.

 WHAT IS PPA?